 How does driving for Grubhub work?

-I want to walk you through the four steps of delivering for Grubhub.
+Let's walk through the four steps of delivering for Grubhub:

 1. Scheduling your time